BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Other Consequences of Untreated OSA

 Untreated OSA is also responsible for low job performance and productivity in adults and poor academic performance in children.
-There are studies that highlighted the relationship between increased risk of motor vehicle accidents (MVA) and obstructive sleep apnoea.
+Research has highlighted the relationship between increased risk of motor vehicle accidents (MVA) and obstructive sleep apnoea.

 According to Austroads: